-Moldovan oligarch and former opposition leader Vladimir Plahotniuc has been sentenced to 19 years in prison for his role in a $1 billion bank fraud case, often dubbed the 'theft of the century.'
-The verdict marks a significant development in the long-running corruption scandal.
+Vlad Plahotniuc, a Moldovan oligarch and former opposition leader, has been sentenced to 19 years in prison.
+The conviction stems from his involvement in a $1 billion bank fraud case.

 Prosecutor Alexandru Cernei, who is handling the case of Vladimir Plahotniuc, has successfully passed an external evaluation of professional ethics and integrity (vetting) in Moldova.